linroger/FinanceCompendium/VII. Corporate Finance/Strategy and Events/Lecture Notes/Lecture 03 Bond Valuation.md

 - Spot rate –discount single payment received on a date

-$\circ$  Must be inferred in most cases
+  - Must be inferred in most cases

 - Limited number of discount (single payment) bills
 Notes and bonds make multiple coupon payments

-○ STRIPS – Separate Trading of Registered Interest and Principal of Securities
+  - STRIPS – Separate Trading of Registered Interest and Principal of Securities

 - Separates principal only portion of coupon notes and bonds which trade regularly
 - Allows creation of zero coupon (spot) yield curve